hmchen47/DataScience/ML/MLNN-Hinton/a14-Advanced.md

     + derived considering that the network consists of matrix multiplication with no nonlinearites
     + seems to perform well in practice

-+ List of wright initialization: [initializers section of the Kreas documentation](https://keras.io/initializers/)
++ List of weight initialization: [initializers section of the Kreas documentation](https://keras.io/initializers/)